Vegan sugar possibilities.

-One of the pesky annoyances of being vegan involves white cane sugar—a staple pantry ingredient that also shows up in the majority of processed foods.
-This sugar is made from the sugar cane plant, which after harvesting is masticated and the pulp squeezed in what is essentially a gigantic juicer.
-The resultant brown juice can be boiled down to a solid (and then pulverized, if desired, into powder).
-Costa Ricans call this sugar tapa dulce, other Central Americans call it panela, and the Portugese call it rapidura.
+One of the pesky annoyances of being vegan involves white cane sugar—a staple pantry ingredient that also shows up in the countless processed foods.
+This sugar is made from the sugar cane plant, which after harvesting is masticated by what is essentially a gigantic juicer.
+The pulp is then compressed, yielding a light brown juice which is then boiled down to a solid.
+Costa Ricans call these unrefined rich brown blocks of sugar tapa dulce, other Central Americans call them panela, and the Portugese call them, as well as the powdered sugar made from these blocks, rapadura.

 These sugars—common throughout Central and South America—are always vegan, but what about regular white sugar?